nddpj00/balanced-diet-menu-finder/README.md

 1. User login
 - This would allow others to use it for their purpose with *their* favourite recipes.
-- Users able to delete their own recipes and option to view only their recipes
+- Users able to delete their own recipes and option to view only their recipes.
+- Would ensure the security of the App.
+Preventing users deleting others recipes.

 2. Filter
 - Users able to filter recipes by more than just food group.
 Cuisine, Healthy or family friendly.
 This is the reason I've added 'Cuisine' information on the database but as yet, not used.